trzy/Supermodel/Docs/README.txt

 An index of all allowed settings is provided further below in this document.

 NOTE: Type carefully!
 Supermodel will not report syntax errors or detect typos.
-Carefully read the discussion of the file syntax below and type care- fully!
+Carefully read the discussion of the file syntax below.
+To verify that your intended settings are taking effect, check the 'error.log' file that is produced by Supermodel during each run.

 File Structure and Syntax